-New research from an analysis of the Swedish Medical Birth Registry suggests women experience preterm delivery were at an increased risk of developing ischemic heart disease (IHD)
+New research from an analysis of the Swedish Medical Birth Registry suggests women experience preterm delivery were at an increased risk of developing ischemic heart disease (IHD) later in life.

 With almost 10% of births in the US occurring before 37 weeks, results of the study, which included more than 47 million person-years of follow-up data, highlight the need for routine cardiovascular risk assessments in women.

 "Cardiovascular risk assessment in women should routinely include reproductive history that covers preterm delivery and other pregnancy complications.
-Women with a history of preterm delivery may warrant early preventive actions to reduce other IHD risk factors, including obesity, physical inactivity, and smoking, and long-term monitoring for timely detection and treatment of IHD," said lead investigator Casey Crump, MD, PhD, professor of family medicine and community health at the Icahn School of Medicine at Mount Sinai in New York, in a statement
+Women with a history of preterm delivery may warrant early preventive actions to reduce other IHD risk factors, including obesity, physical inactivity, and smoking, and long-term monitoring for timely detection and treatment of IHD," said lead investigator Casey Crump, MD, PhD, professor of family medicine and community health at the Icahn School of Medicine at Mount Sinai in New York, in a statement.

 With women who deliver preterm at an increased risk of multiple cardiovascular complications, Crump and a team of colleagues sought to develop a greater understanding of long-term risks associated with preterm delivery and possible interventions to prevent these risks.
 To do so, investigators designed an analysis using data from the Swedish Medical Birth Registry.